 Why Imperfect Action Is Better Than No Action At All

 If you’re reading this you likely are struggling with taking action on a certain aspect of your life or creative journey.
 As artists, we tend to overthink and analyze things, over research, and at times have a bit of a failure to launch.
-Let’s go over some actionable steps to get you back on track your creative pursuit!
+Let’s go over some actionable steps to get you back on track with your creative pursuit!

 Mood Follows Action!
 Act First, Then Edit